jolana-veneny/nightmare/modules/01-intro_assembly/readme.md

 ## Assembly Tutorials

+In this course you will mostly be learning about x86 assembly in the Intel syntax.
+If that means nothing to you right now that is fine, you'll be an expert soon enough.

 [Click here to learn about x86 assembly.](assembly/readme.md)

 Once you have finished that check out [this tutorial on reversing assembly.](reversing_assembly/)